cssimsek/gsheets-service-ts/README.md

-# TS utility to read form and write to google sheets using googleapis sheets v4
+# TS utility to read form and write to Google Sheets using googleapis sheets v4
 ## Purpose
 TypeScript utility to read specific ranges from and append to Google Sheets.
 ## Dependencies: